 While all students generally intend to complete the doctorate, admission to Ph.D. candidacy and earning the terminal degree occurs only after a series of preliminary Department requirements have been met.
-These include (1) successfully completing the Department's core statistics and foundation courses, (2) demonstrating continued research activity, (3) completing a Master's thesis, (4) completing advanced coursework required within the student's program area, (5) passing a qualifying examination or satisfactorily completing a qualifying paper, (6) completing and defending a Ph.D. dissertation, and (7) meeting all program area Competency requirements.
+These include (1) successfully completing the Department's core statistics and foundation courses, (2) demonstrating continued research activity, (3) completing a Master's thesis, (4) completing advanced coursework required within the student's program area, (5) successfully completing qualifying procedures or satisfactorily completing a qualifying paper, (6) completing and defending a Ph.D. dissertation, and

+(7) meeting all program area Competency requirements.
 The minimum number of credits required for the Ph.D. in Psychology varies according to the student's program area but in no case falls below 72, which includes 6 thesis credits and 12 dissertation credits.
 Clinical tracks require additional practicum credits and a yearlong internship.
 The specific course requirements for each program may be found in APPENDICES A through G. All beginning students must be enrolled for a minimum of 9 course credits per semester in order to be considered full time.
 Questions regarding waiver of any core course requirement, transfer of graduate credit earned elsewhere and part time status are addressed in APPENDIX I. Information regarding each of the department requirements is contained within the sections that follow:

 1. Departmental Core Courses.
 It is the intent of the Department that its doctoral graduates, regardless of their field of specialization, be well rounded and informed psychologists.
 To that end all entering students are required to take a series of core design and statistics courses [PSY 631, PSY 632, and PSY 633] and seven foundation courses (PSY 601, 604, 605, 614, 620, 625, 640/641).
-Two core statistics courses as well as at least three foundation courses (excluding PSY 601) must be completed with a grade of "B" or higher before the Qualifying Exam can be taken and M.S. degree can be awarded.
+(Students in the Developmental Program take PSY 601 and 4 out of the 6 other foundation courses).
+Two core statistics courses as well as at least three foundation courses (excluding PSY 601) must be completed with a grade of "B" or higher before the Qualifying Procedures can be taken and M.S. degree can be awarded.
 Completion of all statistics core and foundation courses with a grade of "B" or higher is required for the Ph.D. degree.
 If a student receives a grade of "C+" or lower in any core course, that course must be repeated.